andymarch/andymarch.github.io/_posts/2021-10-19-DevSecCon.md

 ---
 layout: post
-title: "DevSecCon"
+title: DevSecCon
-date: "2021-10-19"
+date: 2021-10-19T00:00:00+01:00
 ---

-It was an absolulte pleasure to join Waleed to present the refreshed Identity at Code to DevSecCon London.
+It was an absolute pleasure to join Waleed to present the refreshed Identity at Code to DevSecCon London.
 The recording is available on YouTube below

 <div class="video-wrap">
     <div class="video-container">